cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 For curves over fields F\_p where p is a prime close to a power of two, we recommend sampling scalars as a uniform bit string of length field\_size\_bits.
 We do so in order to reduce both, complexity of the implementation and reducing the attack surface with respect to side-channels for embedded systems in hostile environments.
-The effect of non-uniform sampling on security was demonstrated to be begning in {{CPacePaper}} for the case of Curve25519 and Curve448.
+The effect of non-uniform sampling on security was demonstrated to be begning in {{AHH21}} for the case of Curve25519 and Curve448.
 This analysis however does not transfer to most curves in Short-Weierstrass form.
 As a result, we recommend rejection sampling if G is as in {{CPaceWeierstrass}}.

 ## Single-coordinate CPace on Montgomery curves

-The recommended cipher suites for the Montgomery curves Curve25519 and Curve448 in {{CPaceMontgomery}} rely on the following properties  {{CPacePaper}}:
+The recommended cipher suites for the Montgomery curves Curve25519 and Curve448 in {{CPaceMontgomery}} rely on the following properties  {{AHH21}}:

 - The curve has order (p * c) with p prime and c a small cofactor.
 Also the curve's quadratic twist must be of order (p' * c') with p' prime and c' a cofactor.

 - The cofactor c' of the twist MUST BE EQUAL to or an integer multiple of the cofactor c of the curve.

-- Both field order q and group order p MUST BE close to a power of two along the lines of {{CPacePaper}}, Appendix E.
+- Both field order q and group order p MUST BE close to a power of two along the lines of {{AHH21}}, Appendix E.

 - The representation of the neutral element G.I MUST BE the same for both, the curve and its twist.